nomank3797/04-Convolutional-Autoencoder/README.md

 # 04-Convolutional-Autoencoders
-This repository implements and trains autoencoders using Keras and TensorFlow.
+This repository implements and trains autoencoder using Keras and TensorFlow.